SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 \mbox{Comment Rate} = \frac{33 \mbox{ outside comments}}{124 \mbox{ posts}} = 0.266 \mbox{ comments/post}
 $$

 &hellip;or about 1 comment every 3.76 posts.
-I have gotten some emails, mostly from people who don't want to use the comment system, or can't figure it out.
+I _have_ gotten some emails as well, mostly from people who don't want to use the comment system, or can't figure it out.